 Besides transportation solutions, we can also improve job access by supporting land use policies and decisions that provide housing choices near job centers, which can open job opportunities, shorten commute times, and reduce transportation costs.
 We talk more about this in our Advocate section.

 What else should we consider?

 We shouldn’t overlook the importance of a strong and healthy community – places with good housing, education, and services – in fostering a strong economy.
 Employers want a stable, educated workforce.
 Such a workforce doesn’t simply appear.
 It is built over time: the product of quality communities that attract people seeking a better life and employers seeking a talented workforce.
 But what about those who don’t have the means to move?
-Creating better access can help those who don’t have the resources to move (and shouldn’t have to move).
+Creating better transportation access can help those who don’t have the resources to move (and shouldn’t have to move).
 Providing better educational opportunities and housing choices can make struggling communities more stable and more attractive to employers.

 REGIONAL JOB ACCESS

 Though two-thirds of our residents work in Dutchess County, the other third travel outside the county for work (see our Economic Trends section).
 So, removing transportation barriers to jobs in the greater region – especially to Westchester County and New York City – is an important consideration.
 We talk about ways to do this in Connect Mid-Hudson, our regional transit plan.

 Improving job access is a challenge that crosses jurisdictional boundaries – in many respects, our job landscape is the product of global and national economic trends.
 While some industries may shift to accommodate working from home, others such as health care, education, and manufacturing continue to require reliable, convenient and safe access.